First published 19 February 2019, last updated 02 December 2021.

 “I have been helping thousands of Australian businesses to manage employment for nearly two decades and I can assure you it’s not because we have a large cohort of Machiavellian employers trying to rort their staff and save a dime.
 It’s because Australia’s award rates pay system is incredibly complex.”

 STP has now required a move toward digital payroll systems.
 This is a great thing in our eyes and not just because we offer a digital payroll solution.
 Digital payroll systems that automatically interpret modern awards can help reduce instances of error.
 As mentioned, we don’t think a majority of employers purposefully underpay staff and with more and more businesses using smarter solutions, we are hoping to see a decrease in the type of news we are about to round up.

-As the Australian payroll scene has just undergone a major renovation, we thought it would be timely to round up (in no particular order) the 18 biggest payroll scandals to hit national headlines recently.
+As the Australian payroll scene has just undergone a major renovation, we thought it would be timely to round up (in no particular order) the 19 biggest payroll scandals to hit national headlines from the recent years.

 So without further ado, here they are.